 What is Publix?

 Publix is a US supermarket chain founded by entrepreneur George W. Jenkins in 1930.
-It is legally a privately owned corporation with stakes held by its employees and family members of the founder.
+It is legally a privately owned corporation, with stakes held by its employees and the founder’s family members.
 The office is located in Lakeland, Florida.

 1930 – 1948

 The fundamental principle of the Publix logo is the name.
 It served as a sign installed on old and new supermarket buildings when new points of sale appeared.
-It was designed differently at different times but always adhered to current trends and customer reactions.
+It was designed differently at different times, but always aligned with current trends and customer reactions.
 A deep subtext was also necessary so that the symbolism corresponded to the intent and purpose.

 1948 – 1952

-The three-level emblem contained the main information about the stores – the name, type of outlet, and slogan.
+The three-level emblem contained the main information about the stores: the name, outlet type, and slogan.
 Each line was designed in an individual style.
 At the top, the letters were huge and blocky, complete with side shadows.
 In the middle, the signs were on a dark rectangle.
 At the bottom, the glyphs were thin and small on a striped background with a white backing.

 1952 – 1955

-The logo depicted a two-story building – an artistic redrawing of the store.
+The logo depicted a two-story building, an artistic redrawing of the store.
 The lines were thin, contoured, and sometimes dashed.
 Automatic sliding doors and large glass showcases already complement the large building.
 In the center was a high pediment with a vertical inscription.
 To the supermarket’s right was a sprawling palm tree with a curved trunk.
 The designers placed the brand’s name on the left, providing an informal typeface.
-The inscription formed a kind of arch, and the elongated “P” leg went beyond the corner wall of the store.
+The inscription formed an arch, and the elongated “P” leg extended beyond the store’s corner wall.
 The bottom part was occupied by the word “Markets.”

 1955 – 1957

 The Publix logo features a refurbished store building with covered parking on the sides.
-The palm tree from the logo disappeared as an insignificant element since, by that time, many already knew that the supermarket was located in the country’s southern zone.
-To the vertical inscription on the facade, two more were added – horizontal, placed on the roofs of parking lots.
+The palm tree from the logo became an insignificant element, since by then many already knew the supermarket was located in the country’s southern zone.
+To the vertical inscription on the facade, two more were added: horizontal, placed on the roofs of the parking lots.
 The designers also moved the retail chain’s name from left to right and placed it in a circle with a dotted border.
-They chose a large white elongated font to make the text stand out clearly on a dark background.
+They chose a large, white, elongated font to make the text stand out clearly on a dark background.
 Subsequently, this sign was separated into a separate logo.

 1957 – 1958